 Data subjects and data actions

-A single company may collect and/or process the data of a number of different types of data subjects.
-These data subjects could fall into types such as
+A single company may collect and/or process the data of several different types of data subjects.
+These data subject groups could be things like

-You can enable automatic erasure fulfillment with a wait period.
-This gives time for the user or your team to cancel the erasure request.
+You can enable a waiting period before certain requests are to be processed.
+This gives time for the user or your team to cancel the request if necessary.
 You can also disable automatic fulfillment and require an approval.
-You can make these changes by going to Settings -> Data Subject Requests.
-Once there, click the edit icon on "Erase" and you'll see a settings view.
+You can make these changes by going to .
+Once there, click the edit icon on "Erasure" and you'll see a settings view.

 When someone is deleting their account, you may want to give them the option to back up the data before deleting it for good.
 When this feature is in use the workflow will look like:

-a) compile data for the user across the integrations b) after request is approved, send the user a DSAR download link and wait 2 weeks before deleting the account.
-The Data Subject has the option to cancel their request at any time on the Privacy Center. c) After the 2 week delay period, the erasure process will begin.
-At this time time, the user will no longer be able to download their data or cancel their request.
+- After the 2 week delay period, the erasure process will begin.
+At this stage, the user will no longer be able to download their data or cancel their request.

 To enable this feature ensure the setting named "Begin erasure immediately and prevent file downloads" is unchecked.
 If you turn on this checkbox, there will be no delay period, and the request will begin to erase immediately after the request is approved.

 To require an approval before sending the final report to the data subject, enable "Approval Before Send".
 Note that "Approval Before Send" only affects the final report, and not the actual data erasure.